g4m817/llm-instruction-adherence/README.md

 > *“Is it possible to weight system instructions versus user input—even though they’re tokenized together—using only signals we can grab from a single forward pass?”*

 This repo is my tiny, hacky attempt to probe that question.
+This approach is only intended to approach systems, which have tight scopes on what kind of output they want to generate.
+This could never work for something like a general purpose model where creativity is required, it would trip on general usage.
+The goal here is to enforce instructions on thinly scoped inferences where instructions are law and creativity could be a security issue instead of a feature.

 ---